3 Factors Banks Consider When Underwriting Mortgages

 - Multiply the figure by 100 to get a percentage.

-43 percent.
+The maximum debt-to-income ratio you can have and get a qualified mortgage is 43 percent.
 To be more financially conservative, however, many financial advisors recommend keeping the ratio at 36 percent or less.

 If your debt-to-income ratio exceeds what's permissible for a mortgage, there are only two ways to remedy the issue.
 You'll either need to pay down existing debts or increase your income before you can get a mortgage.
 Sometimes, people can easily reduce debt if they have a financed car to sell.
 Raises, bonuses, and part-time jobs can help increase income.